OfficeDev/O365-Win-Snippets/README.md

 The dialog will look like this:
 ![](/Readme-images/ConnectedServices.PNG "Windows Store connected services")

-After you click **OK** in the Services Manager dialog box, assemblies for connecting to Office 365 APIs will be added to your project.
-You can select **Build Solution** from the **Build menu** to load the Microsoft.IdentityModel.Clients.ActiveDirectory assembly, or you can wait until you debug.
+After you click **OK** in the Services Manager dialog box, you can select **Build Solution** from the **Build menu** to load the Microsoft.IdentityModel.Clients.ActiveDirectory assembly, or you can wait until you debug.

 <a name="build"></a>